-Its this data that helps you create more winning content, increase your success rate and actually add value to an ever growing user base.
-This is where Google analytics comes into its own, as they hold a goldmine of data for you to go through.
+Its this data that helps you create content that stands out, increase your success rate and actually add value to an ever-growing user base.
+This is where Google Analytics comes into its own, as they hold a goldmine of data for you to go through.
 Once you learn that software, you will have a much stronger direction, feeling more confident with each step.
 When they say knowledge is power, it really is with analytical data.

 Revisit and revise content regularly